 He was obviously asking for money and making out he was with me so I stopped singing and announced over my amplifier "That kid asking for money is nothing to do with me".

 The kids father was standing nearby carrying an accordion and I said to him (still on the amplifier) "Why are you doing that?
 You could wait till I'm finished and play here".
 He just smiled and nodded at me.
-These were gypsies that stayed in a large commune at the end of the town.
+They were part of a large commune based at the end of the town.

 So the next day my main intention (like the story above) was to avoid (out of everyone in the whole world) those specific 2 people.
 I parked my van at the far end of the town in case they saw me getting out of it (I normally parked near the centre).
 Then I walked along the path into the centre carrying my guitar and amplifier.